MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2windowsformsbrowser.md

 <!-- ====================================================================== -->
-## Build the project again
+## Build the project

-1. Close Visual Studio and then re-open the solution file in Visual Studio.
-If needed, reboot your computer.
+1. If you just now installed .NET Framework 4.6.2 Developer Pack above, close Visual Studio, and then open the solution file in Visual Studio again, from the directory:

+   *  `<your-repos-directory>/WebView2Samples/SampleApps/WebView2WindowsFormsBrowser/WebView2WindowsFormsBrowser.sln`

+   or:

+   *  `<your-repos-directory>/WebView2Samples-master/SampleApps/WebView2WindowsFormsBrowser/WebView2WindowsFormsBrowser.sln`

 1. In **Solution Explorer**, right-click the **WebView2WindowsFormsBrowser** project, and then select **Build**.